 Task Forces play an important part in the furthering of the goals of the Groningen Declaration Network.
-Task Forces are set up by the Executive Committee and are headed by a Groningen Declaration signatory, who may recruit Task Force members from among the invited participants to the annual meetings.
+Task Forces are set up by the Board of Directors and are headed by a Groningen Declaration signatory, who may recruit Task Force members from among the invited participants to the annual meetings.

-The GDN Board of Directors would first like to graciously acknowledge the following two Task Forces that have already produced their deliverables :
+The GDN Board of Directors would like to graciously acknowledge the following Task Forces that have already produced their deliverables:

 - Mid Term Vision 2020 – The Task Force Mid Term Vision 2020 served an important function in broadening support among the participants of the network for the transition of the GDN from a virtual network to the present foundation.
 Starting on 20 December 2016, when the GDN Board of Directors legally came in its own right , the work of the Task Force has been transferred to the Board of Directors.
 It is with gratitude that the Board recognizes the work undertaken by the Task Force, coordinated by Michael Sessa, President/CEO, PESC ; and with as TF members Mikael Berglund, Umea University/Ladok system architect (Sweden); Doug Falk, CIO, National Student Clearinghouse (USA); Valère Meus, Coordinator, Erasmus without Paper project & International Relations Expert, University of Ghent (Belgium); Neil Robinson, Chair, DSD (Digital Student Data) Reference Group & Executive Director, Academic Services and Registrar, University of Melbourne (Australia); Michael Zhang Zhiyuan, CHESICC and member of the GDN Executive Committee; and as observers: Victoriano Giralt and Herman de Leeuw.

-- Pilots – The Pilots Task Force manages the I.D.E.A.
+- Pilots – The Pilots Task Force managed the I.D.E.A.
 Hub, an online moderated self-service self-description database that serves as a a depository of ongoing pilots and initiatives world-wide.
 The I.D.E.A.
 Hub showcases these pilots with a view to facilitating the connection between piloting organizations and interested stakeholders.
-Pilot co-chairs: Dik van der Wal, Manager, International Services, DUO and Head, Netherlands Europass Consortium; and Kathleen Massey, Associate Vice President (Students), University of Lethbridge, Canada.
+Co-chairs: Dik van der Wal, Manager, International Services, DUO and Head, Netherlands Europass Consortium; and Kathleen Massey, Associate Vice President (Students), University of Lethbridge, Canada.